 TWO - PAY THE ONLINE APP FEE

 We now collect the application fee online using our favorite non-profit processor, Mobile Cause.
-Once you’re approved you can use Mobile Cause too if you’d like to collect funds deposited directly to your AIM project, complete with tax-deductible receipts for your donors.
+Once you’re approved you can use Mobile Cause too if you’d like to collect funds deposited directly to your GM project, complete with tax-deductible receipts for your donors.
 Not only can people give one-time donations but can also sign up for re-occurring automatic withdrawals.
 Sweet, right?

 THREE - ONLINE INSURANCE LIABILITY WAIVER